AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Who Is Infinity Auto Insurance Best For?

-Infinity is ideal for high-risk drivers who are finding it challenging to find coverage from other insurers.
+Infinity is ideal for high-risk drivers who find it challenging to obtain coverage from other insurers.

 Infinity Is Best for Those Who:

-• Speak Spanish and are looking for customer support in Spanish
+• Are looking for customer support in Spanish

 Infinity Is Not Best for Those Who:

-• Have a clean driving record and could get better rates and customer service elsewhere
+• Have a clean driving record and can get better rates elsewhere

 • Need many add-on coverages